Death of a Pet

 'Vinney' as the rescue centre had named him, had apparently been found as a stray and had had terrible infection around his eyes when he was found.
 This had taken weeks and lots of visits to the vets but they had finally healed and now he needed a home, so he, Barney and Amber came home with me.

 He was around 8 years old when I got him and he proved to be a real character.
-He became the best of friends with my Mother's Boxer dog Bruno and they would spend every evening curled up together.
+He became the best of friends with my dogs and they would spend every evening curled up together.
+My Mother took a shine to him for this reason, and enjoyed taking photos of him with her Boxer dog Bruno.

 For the first month he was kept indoors to get used to his new home, and after that he proved increasingly difficult to get in at night.
-This was made even worse by the fact that a few of my thoughtless neighbours started to feed him making him even more confident that he needn't come home at night.
+This was made even worse by the fact that a few of my thoughtless neighbours, including, unfortunately, my own Mother, started to feed him making him even more confident that he needn't come home at night.
+My Mother had decided that she liked the relationship he had with dogs, and wanted to continue to take photos of him and her dog, to the point where she just wanted him full stop, regardless of the consequences for me, or for him.

 One day I saw him watching me closing one of the windows and the following day I got up to find the window open again.